arpinfidel/messie-messenger/docs/whatsapp-bridge.md

 - `infra/matrix/conf.d/appservices.yaml` makes Synapse load appservice registrations from `/data/appservices/*`.
 - `docker-compose.dev.yml` mounts the WhatsApp registration at `/data/appservices/whatsapp-registration.yaml` inside Synapse.
-- `infra/mautrix-whatsapp/config.min.yaml` is a minimal bridge config used for dev:
+- `infra/mautrix-whatsapp/config.yaml` is the bridge config used for dev:
   - Homeserver at `http://matrix:8008` with domain `messie.localhost` (change if needed).
   - Appservice listens on `0.0.0.0:29319` inside the container only.
   - `matrix.federate_rooms: false` ensures rooms are not federated by default.
   - No public portal aliases are created; portals remain invite-only by default.
   - Permissions use a domain key, not `@*:`.
-Example:
+Example (DM login disabled, commands only):

     ```yaml
     bridge:
       permissions:
-        "messie.localhost": user
+        "messie.localhost": commands
         "@bridge-tester:messie.localhost": admin
     ```